No Foam Face Wash

 Hello there! 😀

-This is finally the last chapter of our “Recognizing a good Shampoo” topic.
+This is finally the last chapter of the “Recognizing a good Shampoo” topic.

-We have learnt the basics of shampoo surfactants in the part 1 and part 2 and in the last post (which you can find here) we talked about the most common “extra ingredients”.
+After the basics of shampoo surfactants in the part 1 and part 2 and in the last post (which you can find here) I talked about the most common “extra ingredients”.

 I know I haven’t covered all the possible things but I did what I could 😀